Giuseppe Caruso

 In August 2017, he moved back to Italy as Senior researcher at the Oasi Research Institute (Troina, Enna) (3 years) and then as a Senior Researcher Associate at Department of Drug and Health Sciences (DSFS, UniCT) (2 years) focusing on a research activity that covers multidisciplinary aspects of molecular and clinical pharmacology as well as of toxicology, with particular attention on the neurobiological link between Alzheimer’s disease (AD) and depression to identify new pharmacological targets and novel neuroprotection strategies.

-From January 2022 to September 2024, he held the position of Assistant Professor (BIO/14 – Pharmacology) at the DSFS (UniCT) with a main project focused on the identification and validation of new pharmacological targets in AD through the use of microfluidics.
+From January 2022 to September 2024, he held the position of Assistant Professor (RTDa, BIO/14 – Pharmacology) at the DSFS (UniCT) with a main project focused on the identification and validation of new pharmacological targets in AD through the use of microfluidics.

 Prof. Caruso research activity mainly focuses on the development and application of innovative microfluidic-based technologies for drug discovery in AD (identification and validation of new pharmacological target in in vitro, in vivo, and ex vivo AD models) as well as for early diagnosis of cognitive disorders in AD (detection and quantification of plasma biomarkers).
-As a part of national and international collaborations, he is also investigating the link between microglia/macrophages activity and oxidative stress in the context of AD and depression, as well as the therapeutic potential of carnosine as a new pharmacological strategy leading to neuroprotection.
+As a part of national and international collaborations, Prof. Caruso is also investigating the link between microglia/macrophages activity and oxidative stress in the context of AD and depression, the molecular mechanisms underlying the neuroprotective effects of naturally occurring chemical compounds such as polyphenols and their implications for cognitive functions as well as the therapeutic potential of carnosine as a new pharmacological strategy leading to neuroprotection.

 More information about Prof. Caruso research and teaching activities can be found on his website (https://carusogiuseppe.net/).